"Man is free at the moment he wishes to be." - Voltaire (1694 - 1778), French Writer, Essayist, and Philosopher

 Paraguay is an attractive destination because of its moderate climate and low economic barriers to entry.
 Real estate is relatively cheap as compared to the United States, Europe or other countries in the region.
 Cost of living, though rising is still lower than that of the USA or Western Europe.
 And the residency requirement of 5,000 USD in a local bank is low when compared to many other countries.

 However, Paraguay is a third-world country, and has the normal limitations of one.
-If you have young children, or have a medical
+If you have young children, or have a

-you will have to create some type of local business to generate the income you need to survive.
+skill, you will have to create some type of local business to generate the income you need to survive.
 Finding employment in Paraguay will not be an easy task, and the compensation levels are

 considerably lower than in more developed nations.